tiyd-rails-2015-01/battleship_objects/README.md

   * Add Sunken Ship
   * Check Sink Count
   * Win Game
-    * When all 5 ships are sunk, it triggers a win for the computer, and the end of the game
+    * When all 5 ships are sunk, it triggers a win for the computer, and announces the end of the game
 ### Ships
 Instance Variables:
   * Name